QEC-pages/QDistRnd/joss/paper.md

 [QEC-pages](https://github.com/QEC-pages) owned by one of the authors.

-The lack of available software caused researchers in the field of QECC to either skip the minimum distance calculations altogether, or develop their own suboptimal algorithms.
-In particular, Bravyi and Hastings used an exhaustive search over all non-trivial codewords for calculating the minimum distances.
+The lack of available software caused researchers in the field of QECC to either skip the minimum distance calculations altogether [@Panteleev-Kalachev-2019], or develop their own suboptimal algorithms.
+In particular, Bravyi and Hastings [@Bravyi-Hastings-2013] used an exhaustive search over all non-trivial codewords for calculating the minimum distances.

 Note that for some families of QECCs, the distance can be calculated efficiently.
-In particular, N. P. Breuckmann described an algorithm attributed to S. Bravyi for computing the distance of a surface code based on a locally planar graph; for such a code of length $n$ with
+In particular, N. P. Breuckmann [@Breuckmann-thesis-2017] described an algorithm attributed to S. Bravyi for computing the distance of a surface code based on a locally planar graph; for such a code of length $n$ with
 $k$ logical qubits, the distance can be computed in
 $\mathcal{O}(kn^2\log n)$ steps.
-Similarly, a version of the error-impulse method based on the belief propagation decoding algorithm designed for linear LDPC codes can in principle be used for quantum LDPC codes.
+Similarly, a version of the error-impulse method [@Hu-Fossorier-Eleftheriou-2004; @Declercq-Fossorier-2008] based on the belief propagation decoding algorithm designed for linear LDPC codes can in principle be used for quantum LDPC codes.
 We are not aware of any applications of such a technique to QECCs.

-We should mention recent theoretical constructions which prove the existence of families of quantum LDPC codes with stabilizer generators of bounded weight and almost linear minimum distances.
+We should mention recent theoretical constructions which prove the existence of families of quantum LDPC codes with stabilizer generators of bounded weight and almost linear minimum distances [@Hastings-Haah-ODonnell-2020; @Panteleev-Kalachev-2020; @Breuckmann-Eberhardt-2020].
 Hardly any of the codes from the described families have been explicitly constructed, the reason being that the constructions are expected to produce very long codes.
 Thus, there is also a need to develop software for calculating